bcgov/AzureFilesPoC/OneTimeActivities/RegisterApplicationInAzureAndOIDC/README.md

-# Custom Role: ag-pssg-azure-poc-role-assignment-writer
+# Custom Role: [PROJECT-PREFIX]-role-assignment-writer

-As part of the onboarding process, we created a custom Azure role named `ag-pssg-azure-poc-role-assignment-writer` through the Azure Portal.
+As part of the onboarding process, we created a custom Azure role named `<project-name>-role-assignment-writer` through the Azure Portal.
 This role grants only the minimum permissions required for the pipeline's service principal to create and read role assignments (specifically, `Microsoft.Authorization/roleAssignments/write` and `read`) at the resource group scope.

 **Why this is needed:**
 - Azure policy and BC Gov security standards require least-privilege access for automation.